 The overall goal of the Mosquito Control Division (MCD) is to enhance the public's health and welfare by safely reducing mosquito populations to a reasonable threshold of annoyance and to maintain control of the potential for the transmission of mosquito-borne diseases.

-Mosquito Control Around the House
+Mosquito Control Around the house

-- Eliminate water collecting on :
+- Eliminate water collecting in or on :

 - Boat covers

-- Old unused pools
+- Old used pools

 - Do not allow water to stagnate in bird baths and wading pools change water at least once a week.

 - Eliminate standing water around animal troughs.
 Flush livestock water troughs twice a week.